binyang424/PolyTex/doc/source/test/mesh_from_image.rst

         :class: sphx-glr-download-link-note

         :ref:`Go to the end <sphx_glr_download_source_test_mesh_from_image.py>`
-        to download the full example code
+        to download the full example code.

 .. rst-class:: sphx-glr-example-title